MenkeTechnologies/zpwr/README.md

 - color-coded sections of zsh menu completion for git objects
 - custom styling for tag grouping in menu selection
 - tag grouping for man pages by section
-- colorized man pages color grouped by sections
+- heavily colorized man pages color grouped by sections [zsh-very-colorful-manuals](https://github.com/MenkeTechnologies/zsh-very-colorful-manuals)
 - insert matching quotes, brackets and parentheses like most IDEs [zsh-surround](https://github.com/MenkeTechnologies/zsh-surround)
 - custom keybinding to open files most recently edited based on viminfo and placed into fzf for fuzzy searching (fzVim)
 - keybinding to run current code file open in vim in tmux pane to right